micro-fed/microfed.org/README.md

 [![npm](https://img.shields.io/npm/dw/microfed.svg)](https://npmjs.com/package/microfed)
 [![Github Stars](https://img.shields.io/github/stars/micro-fed/microfed.org.svg)](https://github.com/micro-fed/microfed.org/)

-# Introduction
+# ⚡️ Introduction

-Tthis project is still at concept stage and aims to brain storm the intersection of [micro servcies](https://en.wikipedia.org/wiki/Microservices) and the [fediverse](https://en.wikipedia.org/wiki/Fediverse)
+Tthis project is still at concept stage and aims to brain storm the intersection of [micro servcies](https://en.wikipedia.org/wiki/Microservices) and the [fediverse](https://en.wikipedia.org/wiki/Fediverse).

-The idea is that each component of a fediverse server can be composed from smaller services
+The idea is that each component of a fediverse server can be composed from smaller services.

 These include:
 - [Profile](#Profile)